viniciagoes/Server_Client_CRUD/README.md

 # Server_Cliente_CRUD

-Server and Cliente CRUD written in Python
+Server and Cliente CRUD written in Python as part of a activity of the subject Distributed Systems, various types of aproaches were used:
+* Sockets
+* Pyro
+* WebService